OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 Address Space
 -------------

 The addresses available in a Virtual Network are defined by one or more Address Ranges (AR).
-Each address range defines a continuous address range and optionally, configuration attributes (context or configuration) that will override the first level attributes defined in the Virtual Network.
-There are three types of ARs:
+Each AR defines a continuous address range and optionally, configuration attributes that will override the first level attributes defined in the Virtual Network.
+There are four types of ARs:

 - **IPv4**, to define a contiguous IPv4 address set (classless), :ref:`see more details here <vnet_template_ar4>`
-- **IPv6**, to define a global and ULA IPv6 networks, see full details here, :ref:`see more details here <vnet_template_ar6>`
+- **IPv6**, to define global and ULA IPv6 networks, :ref:`see full details here <vnet_template_ar6>`
-- **Dual stack**, defines IPv4 and IPv6 addresses each NIC in the network will get both a IPv4 and IPv6 address, see more here, :ref:`see more details here <vnet_template_ar46>`
+- **Dual stack**, each NIC in the network will get both a IPv4 and a IPv6 address, :ref:`see more here <vnet_template_ar46>`
 - **Ethernet**,  just MAC addresses are generated for the VMs.
-You should use this AR when an external service is providing the IP addresses, such a DHCP server, :ref:`see more details here <vnet_template_eth>.`
+You should use this AR when an external service is providing the IP addresses, such a DHCP server, :ref:`see more details here <vnet_template_eth>`

 For example, to define the IPv4 address range 10.0.0.150 - 10.0.0.200